 Stop out means the automatic closure of trades once equity falls too low compared to used margin.
 The stop out level is the percentage set by the broker that marks the trigger point for this action.
 Together, they define the boundary that protects your account from falling into debt.

 The summary is simple: stop out is the event, and stop out level is the threshold.
 Both are essential for risk control in forex.
+This makes risk management the overarching framework, where stop out levels are just one of the critical protective tools.

 It is best if you use a rule of thumb to stay well above danger.
 Keep your margin level above 300% to give trades enough room and to avoid margin calls or forced closures.
 That way, you remain in control of your trading, instead of the system taking control for you.